pulumi/pulumi-hugo/themes/default/content/blog/iac-recommended-practices-using-stack-references/index.md

 3. **If you need to expose lots of outputs on a stack, consider exporting a structured data object.** It's possible to construct a JSON object (or dict or struct, depending on your language) to hold all the stack outputs, and then export that object.
 Then a stack reference can read that object, resulting in a single call to the backend.
 Be aware, though, that you'll need to write the necessary code to understand/import/unmarshall that JSON object in the referring stack, so there is a small amount of extra work required in this situation.
 4. In line with parameterizing as much of your code as possible, **also be sure to parameterize your stack references.** A stack reference is built using an organization name, a project name, and a stack name.
 Don't hardcode these values; instead, use configuration values to allow the users to specify from which source stack(s) the values will be referenced.
 You'll see an example of that in the next section.
 5. **Plan for handling cascading stack updates.** If a stack has outputs being consumed via stack references, what happens when those stack outputs change?
 The Pulumi Service [supports webhooks](/docs/intro/pulumi-service/webhooks/) that can help, and Pulumi is currently exploring options for having Pulumi Deployments help with this (see [this GitHub issue](https://github.com/pulumi/service-requests/issues/181)).
 In practice this should be uncommon, and frequent occurrences may be a good indicator that your resource partitioning (how resources are split among multiple projects) needs to be adjusted.

+One thing not listed above is security---and that's because a later post in the series focuses on this topic.
+You'll want to keep the security of your stacks in mind when planning for the use of stack references.
+The teams managing the stacks where the stack references exist will need at least read-only access to the stacks where the outputs exist.
+More on that in a later post!

 ## Examining Zephyr's use of stack references